Prebiotic Power of Mushrooms

 How Mushrooms Support the Immune System

-Compounds in mushrooms, like polysaccharides and lectins, can boost the immune system’s performance in the gut by regulating its activity.
+The polysaccharides and lectins in mushrooms can boost the immune system’s performance in the gut by regulating its activity.

 Beta-glucans are a type of polysaccharide found in mushrooms, especially varieties like shiitake and reishi.
 They support the immune system by improving its response to infection and disease.